 In contrast, the benefits of an automated review include:

-- It can test large chunks of code in a short period of time, which plays a crucial role in continuous integration environments and agile processes;
+- It can test large chunks of code in a short period of time, which plays a crucial role in continuous integration environments and agile methods like Scrum;

 - High uptime and on-demand services;